-2-A Responsible Authorities

-Responsible Authority: Environmental Health Consultation Team

-Representative: Ms Sally Thomas

-Received: 31 st May 2017

-The premises are situated in the West End Cumulative Impact Area as stated in City of Westminster's Statement of Licensing Policy.

-This representation is based on the Operating Schedule and the submitted plans, the ground floor titled with the address and drawing number 906_LI_09 and dated Jan 2017.

-- 1. To allow the Supply of Alcohol both 'on and off' the premises Monday to Saturday 10:00-01:00 hours and Sunday 12:00-00:00 hours. - 2.
-To allow Late Night Refreshment both 'indoors' and 'outdoors' Monday-Saturday 23:00-01:00 hours and Sunday 23:00-00:00 hours. - 3.
-To allow the provision of Regulated Entertainment of Recorded Music 'indoors' Monday to Saturday 10:00-01:00 hours and Sunday 12:00-00:00 hours. - 4.
-To allow the above provisions from the end of New Year's Eve to the start of New Year's Day and on Sundays prior to bank holidays to operate until 01:00 hours.

-I wish to make the following representation in relation to the above application:

-- 1. The provision of the Supply of Alcohol may cause an increase in Public Nuisance in the cumulative impact area, it may also impact on Public Safety. - 2.
-The provision of Late Night Refreshment may cause an increase in Public Nuisance in the cumulative impact area. - 3.
-The provision of Regulated Entertainment may cause an increase in Public Nuisance in the cumulative impact area. - 4.
-The non-standard timings may cause an increase in Public Nuisance in the cumulative impact area.

-The applicant has proposed conditions within the operating schedule which are being considered.
-Further conditions may be proposed by Environmental Health in order to help prevent Public Nuisance and protect Public Safety.

-The granting of the new Premises Licence as presented would have the likely effect of causing an increase in Public Nuisance in the cumulative impact area and may impact on Public Safety.
+2-A Responsit ble Authorities Responsible Authority: Environmental Health Consultation Team Representative: Ms Sally Thomas Received: 31 st May 2017 e situated in the West End Cumulative Impact Area as stated in ter's Statement of Licensing Policy. n is based on the Operating Schedule and the submitted plans, the with the address and drawing number 906_LI_09 and dated Jan The applicant is se eking the following on the ground floor : ne Supply of Alcohol both 'on and off' the premises Monday to 0:00-01:00 hours and Sunday 12:00-00:00 hours. te Night Refreshment both 'indoors' and 'outdoors' Monday-Saturday hours and Sunday 23:00-00:00 hours.
+To allow the provision of Regulated Entertainment of Recorded Music 'indoors' Monday to Saturday 10:00-01:00 hours and Sunday 12:00-00:00 hours. e above provisions from the end of New Year's Eve to the start of New and on Sundays prior to bank holidays to operate until 01:00 hours.
+I wish to make the following representation in relation to the above application: sion of the Supply of Alcohol may cause an increase in Public the cumulative impact area, it may also impact on Public Safety. sion of Late Night Refreshment may cause an increase in Public the cumulative impact area. sion of Regulated Entertainment may cause an increase in Public the cumulative impact area. tandard timings may cause an increase in Public Nuisance in the mpact area. considered.
+Furth proposed conditions within the operating schedule which are being er conditions may be proposed by Environmental Health in order to c Nuisance and protect Public Safety. the new Premises Licence as presented would have the likely an increase in Public Nuisance in the cumulative impact area on Public Safety.

-Responsible Authority: Metropolitan Police Service

-Representative: PC Reaz Guerra

-Received: 6 th June 2017

-With reference to the above application, I am writing to inform you that the Metropolitan Police, as a Responsible Authority, will be objecting to this application as it is our belief that if granted the application would undermine the Licensing Objectives.

-The venue is situated in the West End Cumulative Impact, a locality where there is traditionally high crime and disorder.
-We have concerns that this application will cause further policing problems in an already demanding area.

-There is insufficient detail within the operating schedule to promote the Licensing Objectives.

-An officer from this unit will be in contact with you shortly to discuss the application.
-However it is for the applicant to prove that this application will not add to the cumulative impact problems already experienced in this area.

-Responsible Licensing Authority

-Authority:

-Representative: Mr David Sycamore

-Received: 14 th June 2017

-As a responsible authority under section 13 (4) of the Licensing Act 2003 as amended under the Police and Social Responsibility Act 2011 the Licensing Authority have considered your application in full.
+Authority: Representative: Received: PC Reaz Guerra 6 th June 2017 Received: 6 th June 2017 With reference to Police, as a Resp the above application, I am writing to inform you that the Metropolitan onsible Authority, will be objecting to this application as it is our belief application would undermine the Licensing Objectives. traditionally high c ated in the West End Cumulative Impact, a locality where there is rime and disorder.
+We have concerns that this application will cause oblems in an already demanding area.
+There is insufficie Objectives. ent detail within the operating schedule to promote the Licensing However it is for is unit will be in contact with you shortly to discuss the application. the applicant to prove that this application will not add to the problems already experienced in this area.
+It is for these reas ons that we are objecting to the application.
+Responsible Authority: Licensing Authority Representative: Mr David Sycamore Received: 14 th June 2017 As a responsible authority under section 13 (4) of the Licensing Act 2003 as amended under the Police and Social Responsibility Act 2011 the Licensing Authority have considered your application in full.
 The Licensing Authority has concerns in relation to this application and how the premises would promote the Licensing Objectives:

+- Public Nulsance

+- Prevention of Crime & Disorder

+- Public Safety